MHRA/products/medicines/web/copy/cookies.md

 We use necessary cookies to make our website work.
 These enable core functionality such as security, network management and accessibility.

-You can disable these in your browser settings, but these may affect how the website functions
+You can disable these in your browser settings, but these may affect how the website functions.

 ## Google Analytics cookies